 Its suggestions can undermine academic register: Grammarly’s suggestions for “simplicity” sometimes push writing towards informal or colloquial constructions that are inappropriate in academic prose.
 Accepting Grammarly’s suggestions uncritically can produce writing that is grammatically tidier but stylistically weaker in an academic context.

-How to Use Grammarly Effectively as Part of Your Dissertation Process
+How to Use Grammarly for Your Dissertation Process Effectively

 The most productive approach to Grammarly is to use it as a first-pass tool for catching basic errors, not as a substitute for human expert review.